sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Afternoon Tea

 - The Join Us Section aims to entice the reader to book in for afternoon tea at Batten's Bakery.
-It contains information about what there is to offer along with testomonials from customers.
+It contains information about what there is to offer along with testimonials from previous customers.
-- Users are then given the option to reserve a table using a linked button to the booking page.
+- Users are then given the option to reserve a table using a linked button to the bookings page.
 - Images have been carefully selected to blend with the colours of the website whilst also being relevant to the section and encouraging the user to book.

 # Newsletter Section